menooa/Machine_Learning/README.md

 - A reference for implementing ML algorithms
 - A portfolio demonstrating practical machine learning skills
 - A collection of reusable code examples for data science projects
+- A showcase of AI applications in healthcare documentation

 ---

-This repository includes implementations of various machine learning algorithms using scikit-learn, Keras, and PyTorch, progressing from basic regression to advanced neural networks.
+This repository includes implementations of various machine learning algorithms using scikit-learn, Keras, and PyTorch, progressing from basic regression to advanced neural networks and generative AI applications in healthcare.